“It was nice to speak to somebody who had an outside look and was very supportive”.

 When can I text you?

-Our texting service is available night from 6pm to 8am every night of term (also weekends).
+Our texting service is available night from 6pm to 8am every night of term (including weekends).
 If you text us outside of those hours, you will get an automatic reply and we’ll get back to you next time we open.

 We support about 40 universities.
 Term dates vary from university to university, but we try to cover as much of the year as possible with our terms.
 We close the lines outside of term-time because it’s tricky to get student volunteers to staff the lines during that time.
 Below are the specific dates that we’re open this year (we’ve added 6 weeks of opening time to cover more of the year!)